sphilmore/Capstone-Project/README.md

 # Capstone-Project
-This capstone project analyses GitHub developer programming technology.
+This IBM capstone project analyses data from Github and the technology used among developers.